resty-gwt/resty-gwt/readme_devbliss.md

  * The master branch is the copy of original chirino repo and should be kept up-to-date.
  * The develop branch has a directory "patches" which contains the patches (quelle surprise?) and a script for the update process.
- * The 'n' branches were hopefully created by the update script and will probably are named like "patch_YEARMONTHDAY_TIME".
+ * The 'n' branches were hopefully created by the update script and will probably are named like "patch_YYYYMMDD_HHMMSS".
 Whenever the chirino/master was updated by some commit a new devbliss resty-gwt version with our feature patches should be build.

 ## Preparation